 Is Hans Holbein’s Dead Christ in the Grave hopelessly without Life, or the real symbol of resurrection?
 An alchemical point of view on this enigmatic work.

-Hans Holbein the Younger (1497-1543) was the son of a painter, Hans Holbein the Elder.
-When his family moved to Basel, he knew Erasmus of Rotterdam, who became one of his patrons, to these Thomas More was added when Holbein the Younger became a portrait painter to the court of England.
+Hans Holbein the Younger (1497-1543) was the son of a painter, Hans Holbein, the Elder.
+When his family moved to Basel, he knew Desiderius Erasmus of Rotterdam, who became one of his patrons.
+Thomas More was added when Holbein the Younger became a portrait painter to the court of England.

-But is the cadaver in the canvas really meant to represent the Christ?
-Holbein provides a latin epigram on the frame-grave. ” Jesus Nazarenus Rex Iudaforum”, or Jesus from Nazareth King of Jews, even if the right writing should have been ” Iudarorum”.
+But is the cadaver in the canvas meant to represent Christ?
+Holbein provides a latin epigram on the frame grave. ” Jesus Nazarenus Rex Iudaforum”, or Jesus from Nazareth King of Jews, even if the right writing was ” Iudarorum”.
 Anyway, the corpse inside was intended as Christ’s.
 No doubt.

-Keep notice that the representation we are examining was never defined and reproduced without its strange frame, as the grave does frame not only the Christ’s body but the entire painting.
-It was not until the nineteenth century that it was referred only as the Holbein’s Dead Christ and in fact the most of current photos are without the frame-grave.
-As though the grave was just an artist’s caprice.
-As though the grave had started to become a sticky situation to handle by those who missed all connections with more hermetic friendly ages.
+Remember that the representation we examine was never defined and reproduced without its strange frame, as the grave frames Christ’s body and the entire painting.
+It was not until the nineteenth century that it was referred to only as Holbein’s Dead Christ, and in fact, most current photos are without the frame grave as though the grave was just an artist’s caprice.
+As though the grave had started to become a sticky situation to handle by those who missed all connections with more hermetic-friendly ages.
 Like Dostoevskij, for instance.
 But, of course, a book like his “Idiot” could have never been written in the Alchemy gold age.

-For those who are not familiar with the Christ’s story, I would like to remember that he is the symbol of resurrection for antonomasia, in a religion that has its entire foundation in a resurrection from the dead idea, not only of the spiritual Soul, but of the body as well.
-Today very few Christians accept the last as true, preferring a more psychic comeback.
+For those unfamiliar with Christ’s story, I would like to remember that he is the symbol of resurrection for antonomasia in a religion that has its entire foundation in a resurrection from the dead idea, not only of the spiritual Soul but of the body as well.
+Today very few Christians accept the last as accurate, preferring a more psychic comeback.
 Not only, but the same idea of a comeback is very controversial in our age.
-As a young child I was required to go to catholic teachings (no wonder, I’m an italian middle-aged) and I remember that they already preferred a ” reunification with the great divine Soul”, rather than a raising from the dead (so nothing we were in life, and nothing after death).
+As a young child, I was required to go to catholic teachings, and I remember that they already preferred a ” reunification with the great divine Soul” rather than a raising from the dead (my inevitable thought as a child was that we were nothing alive and nothing after our death).

-Christ was said to remain buried for three days and then resurrected together with his body.
-Nevertheless very hardly we can find the Christ represented as a hopeless corpse inside a grave.
-In renaissance art the idea of Christ restored to life was the unique possible.
-Although some italian artists, such as Michelangelo, Mantegna and Carpaccio , have dared to put forward a cadaver, it was to emphasize the pitiful and painful martyr side.
-In fact those masterpieces are known as “Pietà”, or Compassion.
-But, even in these cases, a raising from the dead was always to come.
+Christ was said to remain buried for three days and resurrected with his body.
+Nevertheless, we can find it very hard to find Christ as a hopeless corpse inside a grave.
+In renaissance art, the idea of Christ restored to life was the unique possible.
+Although some Italian artists, such as Michelangelo, Mantegna, and Carpaccio, have dared to put forward a cadaver, it was thought to emphasize the pitiful and painful martyr side.
+All those masterpieces are still known as “Pietà” or Compassion.
+But, even in these cases, a rising from the dead was always to come.

-Holbein’s Christ instead seems irremediably dead.
+Holbein’s Christ, instead, seems irremediably dead.
 Dostoevskij was not wrong.
-So we have to look for an explication in a knowledge other than Christendom.
+The corpse conditions inside the grave are bad, close to putrefaction.
+So we must look for an explication in a piece of knowledge other than Christendom.
 Osiris was another mythological case of partial restoration to life.
-I said partial, because he was deprived of his full human functions.
-Isis got him resurrected, but not as a complete man .
+I said partially because he was deprived of his entire human functions.
+Isis got him resurrected, but not as a complete man.

 And how can we handle the necessity of the grave?
-Osirian mythology has it that he was buried in a coffin still alive (an atrocious joke by Tipho), and Isis had to desperately follow all the coffin’s vicissitudes.
-Furthermore this Holbein painting remind me of an epigram carved in a grave found in Bologna: ” HOC EST SEPULCHRUM – INTUS CADAVER NON HABENS – HOC EST CADAVER SEPULCHRUM – EXTRA NON HABENS – SED CADAVER IDEM EST – ET SEPULCHRUM SIBI”.
-This is a grave, inside a cadaver has not, this is the cadaver not having an extra grave, but the cadaver is grave at the same time.
-Or, better, the verbatim should be: the cadaver has a grave to itself”, because the presence of “SIBI” in the last sentence suggests an active part of our cadaver and the conjunction “et” should not be neglected, but it can start a new sentence being a consequence of the previous.
+Osirian mythology has it that he was buried in a coffin still alive (an atrocious joke by Tipho), and Isis had to follow all the coffin’s vicissitudes desperately.
+Furthermore, this Holbein painting reminds me of an epigram carved in a grave found in Bologna: ” HOC EST SEPULCHRUM – INTUS CADAVER NON HABENS – HOC EST CADAVER SEPULCHRUM – EXTRA NON HABENS – SED CADAVER IDEM EST – ET SEPULCHRUM SIBI”.
+This is a grave inside a cadaver has not; the cadaver does not have an extra grave, but the cadaver is grave simultaneously.
+Or, better, the verbatim should be: the cadaver has a grave to itself” because the presence of “SIBI” in the last sentence suggests an active part of our cadaver.
+The conjunction “et” should not be neglected.
+Still, it can start a new sentence being a consequence of the previous.
 So my interpretative translation of the last sentence is: “the cadaver builds its grave”.
-And the sentence, although not poetic, is full of alchemical consequences.

-The image of body as tomb of the soul, based on the paronymy of the Greek terms ( σώμα the body and σώηα sepulcher) appears in Plato (Gorgia 493 a, Cratilo 400 c).
-The image that in Greek has a greater efficacy for the similarity of sound of the two terms is also of Orphic origin and is attributed by Clemente of Alexandria to the Pythagorean Philolaus.
-Even this idea, like the previous prison body association, was frequent in the neoplatonic tradition (Plotinus, Porphyry, Giamblico, Giuliano, Servio, etc).
+The image of the body as the tomb of the soul, based on the paronymy of the Greek terms ( σώμα the body and σώηα sepulcher) appears in Plato (Gorgias 493 a, Cratilo 400 c).
+The greater efficacy for the similarity of sound of the two terms is also of Orphic origin.
+Like the previous prison body association, this idea was also frequent in the Neoplatonic tradition (Plotinus, Porphyry, Iamblichus, Servius, etc.).